MI Helps Borrowers

 Coming up with the required down payment can be one of the biggest hurdles to homeownership.
 It could take about 20 years for the average firefighter or schoolteacher to save a typical 20 percent down payment.

 Requirements for a substantial down payment can be a significant barrier for first-time homebuyers.
-Nearly 50 percent of loans covered by MI in the past year were for first time homebuyers.
+More than 50 percent of loans covered by MI in the past year were for first-time homebuyers.

 In the past year, MI helped nearly 830,000 homeowners purchase or refinance a mortgage.
 Nearly half of those served by MI were first-time homebuyers and more than 40 percent were borrowers with incomes below $75,000.